axibase/atsd/api/network/series.md

 ## Data Types

-New metrics will be initialized with the `float` data type by default.
+New metrics are initialized with the `float` data type by default.

 To insert metric samples with another data type, create or update metric properties using [Meta API](../meta/metric/update.md) or the user interface.

 ## New Records

-If the command references non-existent entities, metrics, or tags, they will be created as new records and registered automatically.
+If the command references non-existent entities, metrics, or tags, they are created and registered automatically.

 ## Case Sensitivity